pact-foundation/pact-ruby/documentation/verifying-pacts.md

 To ensure that the latest version of the consumer pact is used each time, it is recommended that you either use a [Pact Broker](https://github.com/bethesque/pact_broker) or that you publish the pacts of a successful consumer build as artefacts in your CI system.

+Note: Pact uses Rack::Test, and assumes that your service provider will be a Rack app.
+See below for options if your provider is not a Rack app.

 ```ruby
 # In specs/service_consumers/pact_helper.rb